HomeSEOHow to Fix Inconsistent NAP Listings (and Why It's Serious)

 Reality: Physical businesses suffer even more because customers need accurate information to find and contact them.
 A wrong address for an e-commerce site is inconvenient; for a restaurant, it’s catastrophic.

-Common NAP Inconsistencies
+Common NAP inconsistencies

 I’ve audited hundreds of business listings over the years, and I’m still amazed by the creative ways NAP information gets mangled.
 It’s like a game of telephone played across the entire internet, with your business information getting slightly corrupted at each step.